 How much stimulation your baby can cope with depends on his basic temperament.
 All babies are different.

-There are a few babies who self-soothe from the moment they’re born.
-These babies can be taken to work and meet a hundred people and not get upset.
-Most babies have a limit, though – you need to find out where your baby’s limit is and keep the level under that.
+There are a few babies who are calm from the moment they’re born.
+These babies can be taken to your workplace and meet a hundred people and not get upset.
+Most babies though, have a limit, – you need to find out where your baby’s is, and keep the level under that.

-Some super-sensitive babies need to be in and out of their calming room for the first three months of their life.
+Some super-sensitive babies find life difficult if they aren’t clamped to their mother’s chest for the first three months of their life.
 Don’t worry; they won’t suffer from sensory deprivation.
-Their most important lesson is learning how to calm themselves.
-If you have to go out, cover the pram to avoid prying eyes and flashing lights.
-Alternatively buy your groceries on-line!
+They are learning their most important lesson: how to keep themselves calm and feel secure.